Spaceflight KID Readout Electronics for PRIMA: PRIMA Flight System Architecture

 The ADC and DAC rates of 5 giga-samples per second (Gsps) place the FIRESS readout band of 0.4–2.4 GHz in the first Nyquist zone and the PRIMAger 2.5–5.0 GHz readout band in the second Nyquist zone.
-An RF board provides switching between FIRESS and PRIMAger, with filtering for band selection and variable gain to set outgoing tone powers.
+An RF board provides switching between FIRESS and PRIMAger, with filtering for band selection and variable attenuation to scale the outgoing and incoming tones.
+The band limiting filters within the RF electronics board were chosen such that the in-band slope and ripple are less than 1 dB and out of band aliases will be attenuated by at least 30 dB.
 Modular digital readout electronics use high-heritage SpaceCube boards.~\cite{Petrick15_SpaceCube, Wilson15_SpaceCube, Brewer20_SpaceCube, Sabogal17_SpaceCube, Perryman21_SpaceCube, Kanekal2019_SpaceCube_MERiT_CeREs} The SpaceCube Mini v3.0 FPGA board and associated power supply cards are build-to-print and currently flying on the STP-H9-SCENIC mission on the ISS~\cite{Geist23_SpaceCube}.
 PRIMA requires a custom ADC/DAC board, input-output (I/O) card, backplane, and enclosure, which are adaptations of existing designs.~\cite{Dubayah20_GEDI, Sun20_GEDI}

 Fig.~\ref{fig:readout_diagram} shows the signal flow in a single readout chain.
-The algorithms have been used for over a decade in ground-baesd and balloon-borne instruments.~\cite{Gordon_2016_Readout, Sinclair2022_CCAT_Readout} One unique aspect of the PRIMA readout electronics is the need to perform cosmic-ray glitch removal on-board before sending to the ground.
-Available daily downlink volumes for the spacecraft cannot support TOD from the full 8064 detectors in the FIRESS instrument at the native sampling rate (9.54~kHz).
-The PRIMA KIDs have time constants of approximately 1~ms, which is the characteristic time of cosmic ray glitches, making it advantageous to flag and remove glitches in the 9.54~kHz data before down-sampling.
+The algorithms have been used for over a decade in ground-based and balloon-borne instruments.~\cite{Gordon_2016_Readout, Sinclair2022_CCAT_Readout} One unique aspect of the PRIMA readout electronics is the need to perform cosmic-ray glitch removal on-board before sending to the ground.
+Available daily downlink volumes for the spacecraft cannot support TOD from the full 8064 detectors in the FIRESS instrument at the maximum output sampling rate (10~kHz).
+The PRIMA KIDs have time constants of approximately 1~ms, which is the characteristic time of cosmic ray glitches, making it advantageous to flag and remove glitches in the 10~kHz data before further accumulation and resampling.
 Initial tests of deglitching algorithms on simulated and laboratory data show that this is feasible with matched filters and threshold detection similar to those used in photon-counting applications in the visible through the X-ray.
 Work is on-going to integrate cosmic ray deglitching into the PRIMA firmware.